The Pythagoras number and the $u$-invariant of Laurent series fields in several variables: Laurent series fields in three variables

-\end{thm} \begin{proof} In fact, one has $p(K(x,\,y))\ge 4$ for any real (but not necessarily real closed) field $K$.
-(The classical proof using the Motzkin polynomial \cite[p.96]{Pfister95} can be easily extended as explained in \cite[p.2]{Grimm}.)
+\begin{thm} Let $k$ be a real field such that $p(k(x,\,y))\le 4\,($e.g., $k$ real closed$)$.
+Then and $2\le p(L)\le 3$ for every finite extension $L$ of $k(\!(t_1,\,t_2)\!)$. \end{thm} \begin{proof} In fact, one has $p(K(x,\,y))\ge 4$ for any real (but not necessarily real closed) field $K$.
+(It is classical that the Motzkin polynomial (cf. \cite[Chap.$\;$1, Example$\;$2.4]{Pfister95}) is not a sum of fewer than 4 squares in $\mathbb{R}(x,\,y)$.
+It is not difficult to see that the same is true if $\mathbb{R}$ is replaced with an arbitrary real closed field.
+Since any real field $K$ is contained in a real closed field, the same result holds over $K(x,\,y)$.)
 So the hypothesis $p(k(x,\,y))\le 4$ is equivalent to $p(k(x,\,y))=4$.

-We have thus $p(F_3)\ge p(k(x,\,y))=4$ by Lemma$\;$\ref{lemma3p5v1} (ii).
-(As pointed out by Becher, one can also prove $p(F_3)\ge 4$ by using the Motzkin polynomial.)
-In view of Coro.$\;$\ref{coro5p5v1}, we need only to show $p(F_2(t))\le 4$.
-By a theorem of Pfister (cf. \cite[p.397, Examples$\;$XI.5.9 (3)]{Lam}), this is equivalent to saying that $s(L)\le 2$ for every finite nonreal extension $L$ of $F_2$.
+We have thus $p(k(\!(t_1,t_2,t_3)\!))\ge p(k(x,\,y))=4$ by Corollary$\;$\ref{coro2p3hu}.
+(As pointed out by Becher, one can also prove $p(k(\!(t_1,t_2,t_3)\!))\ge 4$ by using the Motzkin polynomial.)
+In view of Corollary$\;$\ref{coro4p4hu}, the two equalities asserted in the theorem will follow from the inequality $p(k(\!(t_1,t_2)\!)(x))\le 4$.
+By \cite[Thm.$\;$3.5]{BvG09}, which is an extended version of a theorem of Pfister (cf. \cite[Examples$\;$XI.5.9 (3)]{Lam}), this last condition is equivalent to each of the following two conditions:

-Fix such an extension $L/F_2$ and let $R$ be the integral closure of $k[\![t_1,\,t_2]\!]$ in $L$.
-Call a discrete valuation $w$ of $L$ \empha{divisorial} if there is a regular integer scheme $X$ equipped with a proper birational morphism $X\to \mathrm{Spec}(R)$ such that $w$ is defined by a codimension 1 point of $X$.
-It is proved in \cite[Thm.$\;$1.1]{Hu10} that the isotropy of quadratic forms of rank 3 or 4 over $L$ satisfies the local-global principle with respect to all divisorial valuations of $L$.